divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 * rule-based
 * statistical
 * stocastic
-* neural-nets
+* neural nets

 Typical of all but the rule-based one is that they require large amounts of raw data to be trained on.

-Rule based technologies on the other hand, in principle only requires a mother tongue speaker / linguist.
+Rule based technologies on the other hand, in principle only requires a mother tongue speaker and a linguist (which in the best of cases is one and the same person).

 ![Rule-based](images/fst_fst.png)